Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

 August 2018 - Present.

 This course provides students with an introductory overview of the topic of Human Resource Management (HRM) and focuses on the study of various components supporting strategic functionality of an organization.
-Throughout this course, an array of topics related to HRM are explored.
-Such topics include, but are not limited to: the law, governance, and employee rights, organizational diversity, staffing, employee development, compensation and benefits, international HRM.
-This course begins with an introduction to the historical and present-day role of HRM, including relevant vocabulary used in the field.
-Once a foundational knowledge is attained, students begin to explore the role that subtopics of the discipline play in an organization’s success.&
+Major topics include, but are not limited to: the law, governance, employee rights, organizational diversity, staffing, employee development, compensation and benefits, international HRM.
+The course begins with an introduction to the historical and present-day role of HRM, including relevant vocabulary used in the field.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Human Resource Management, Management, Operations Management, Business Communications, or Entrepreneurship (8/18).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Human Resource Management, Management, Operations Management, Business Communications, or Entrepreneurship (8/18) (5/23 revalidation).